Manuel Capetillo

 Manuel Antonio Capetillo Villaseñor (15 April 1926 – 5 May 2009) was a Mexican film actor, bullfighter, singer, and songwriter from Ixtlahuacán de los Membrillos, Jalisco.

 On 5 May 2009, Capetillo died of respiratory insufficiency, in Chacala, Nayarit.
-The wake was held in Guadalajara, Jalisco, and his body also laid to rest in the capital.
-Although the media said that the cause of his death was intoxication and a problem with ulcers, the actor's son confirmed that a respiratory insufficiency was the cause of his death.
+The wake was held in Guadalajara, Jalisco, and he was buried in the capital.
+The news media said that the cause of his death was intoxication and a problem with ulcers, but the actor's son said that it was respiratory insufficiency.